wheissmd/FrameTool/README.md

 Using FrameTool is simple:
 1. Launch the app
 2. Set up the output location (defaults to user/Documents)
-3. Set up additional exports you would like (CSV statistics or Graph Output) in the settings menu
+3. Set up additional exports you would like (CSV statistics, Interactive Graph or Animated Overlay) in the settings menu
 4. Drop a video file to a drag and drop section
 5. Press "Run Analysis"
 6. Wait for the analysis to complete